milaseviciuteagne/AntrasSprintas/README.md

 Hi!
-This is my PHP Sprint 2 called.
+This is my PHP Sprint 2.

  - Create database and tables with data using Sprind2DB.sql file;